Martin Kampmann

 Martin Kampmann (born April 17, 1982) is a Danish former professional mixed martial artist who competed in the Ultimate Fighting Championship, where he achieved success as a top 5 contender.
 Kampmann is often considered one of the best Mixed martial artists to never fight for a UFC championship title.
-In October of 2012, he was ranked the number 1 welterweight in the world.
+In October 2012, he was ranked the number 1 welterweight in the world.
 He is a former Cage Warriors World Middleweight Champion.

 Background

 Originally from Aarhus, Denmark, Kampmann began training in wrestling at the age of eight and trained for two years moving to karate at the age of 14 before transitioning into Muay Thai and boxing, competing in both as an amateur.
 In 2000, Kampmann began training in submission wrestling and Brazilian jiu-jitsu, before turning to mixed martial arts.

 Mixed martial arts career

 Early career

 Kampmann compiled an amateur mixed martial arts record of 8–1 before turning professional in 2003 while attending college as an engineering student.
 Kampmann then compiled a professional record of 9–1, capturing the Cage Warriors Middleweight Championship in the process, before being signed by the UFC.